Permutations with non-decreasing transposition array and pattern avoidance: Avoidance of length 3 patterns in

 \subsection{The case $231$.}

-We do not have an explicit expression for the number of permutation of this class but we can provide a lower bound showing that it grows exponentially with $n$.\\ Let us recursively define the set $X_n$ of non-decreasing $\nom$ codes over $[n]$, where $f\in X_n$ is obtained from $f'\in X_{n-1}$ by appending $n-1$ or $n$ at its end, or from $f\in X_{n-3}$ by appending the sub-word $(n-3)(n-3)(n-2)$ at its end.
+We do not have an explicit expression for the number of permutations of this class, but we can provide a lower bound showing that it grows exponentially with $n$.
+The first few terms of this class are $1, 2, 4, 9, 20, 45, 103, 235, 538, 1233, \ldots$.

+Let us recursively define the set $X_n$ of non-decreasing subexcedant functions over $[n]$, where $f\in X_n$ is obtained from $f'\in X_{n-1}$ by appending $n-1$ or $n$ at its end, or from $f\in X_{n-3}$ by appending the subword $(n-3)(n-3)(n-2)$ at its end.
 Thus, by construction we have the recurrence relation